Sea Witch Plans Page

 One of the main purposes of creating this web site was the webmaster's desire to find and obtain a set of plans for the Sea Witch.
 They have not been commercially available for many decades, since before Hugh Angelman passed away in 1967.

-That was almost a third of a century ago!
 It would be a shame if, during the twenty-first century, the Sea Witch design simply disappeared from the high seas.

 A few sets of plans have undoubtedly survived and perhaps languish forgotten in drawers, files, or stacks of old plans somewhere.
-But we haven't got a clue where to look.
+But we didn't have a clue where to look.
 Yet bits and pieces have survived in incomplete form, in the possession of a few Sea Witch owners, and these began to slowly come out of the woodwork in October 2006, only about four months after this site first appeared on June 21st.

 or-lines.jpg (17904 bytes)